DanielaSfregola/random-data-generator/README.md

 A library to generate random data for test purposes, using [ScalaCheck](https://github.com/rickynils/scalacheck) and [scalacheck-shapeless](https://github.com/alexarchambault/scalacheck-shapeless).

+This library has been presented at Scalar 2017: have a look at the [slides](https://speakerdeck.com/danielasfregola/random-data-generation-with-scalacheck-scalar-2017) and the video of the presentation (coming soon!)

 Setup
 -----
 Supported Scala versions: 2.10.x, 2.11.x, 2.12.x